 If you are interested in filing for divorce in Oklahoma, you may seek advice from friends, family members, or acquaintances who have experienced the legal process.
 However, there is a good chance that some or all of the things they tell you about divorce is incorrect.
-There are many myths floating around which could cause you to make a decision or take certain actions which end up harming your case.
+There are many myths floating around which could cause you to make a decision or take certain actions that end up harming your case.
 That is why it is imperative to speak with an experienced Oklahoma divorce attorney to understand the facts.

 The following are the most common divorce myths: